-But so much of parenthood is about looking forward and preparing, not for doing their own laundry and signing up for classes, but for the real challenges ahead.
+But so much of parenthood is about looking forward and preparing our teens for what’s to come, not for doing their own laundry and signing up for classes, but for the real challenges ahead.
 The summer before going to college is a time to talk, really truly talk, about some of the most important things in life.

 1. Talk to them about the magnitude of going to college.

 Now is the moment to discuss the bounty a college campus has to offer with its speakers, concerts, athletics and courses.
-There is truly no place else like this and they need to be reminded that it would be criminal to spend four years playing video games, getting drunk and shopping online.
+There is truly no place else like it and they need to be reminded that it would be a big misstep to spend four years playing video games, getting drunk and shopping online.

-2. Talk about sexual misconduct.
+2. Talk about sexual conduct and real relationships.

-Talk about how it happens, why it happens and what to do if it happens.
+Talk about how misconduct happens, why it happens and what to do if it happens.
 Talk about doing the right thing, being a real friend in need, and the emotional, physical and legal consequences of bad behavior.
-Talk to them about what real relationships are based upon.
-This conversation needs to be serious, lengthy and explicit.
-It is a conversation that will cover some very uncomfortable ground.
-Steel yourself, if you need to, and then sit down and talk.
+Talk about consent as needing to be not just a nod of the head from a sexual partner but their abiding enthusiasm.

 3. Talk about mental health.

 We need to tell our teens about any risks in our families, the skeletons that may still lurk in closets.
 They are going to college and need to know warning signs so that they recognize them.
 College is a time of stress, one of my kids described the emotional ride as “high highs and low lows.”

 4. Ask them to envision graduating.

-5. Tell them your expectations.
+6. Tell them your expectations.

 College is life beginning anew and with it there may be new expectations.
 Don’t wait until you have a misunderstanding, until you are feeling let down and they are feeling that they have messed up.
 Among other things, I expected my kids to join up and get involved.
 Watching Netflix all afternoon did not fit, for me, with paying their tuition.

 7. Talk about sleep.

 Before my kids were going to college I nagged them to get into bed every night.
 It was perhaps an inelegant solution, but my high schoolers got 8+ hours of sleep a night.
 As this was not a long-term strategy, it was important that as they went off I told them about the wonders of sleep and how our brains, bodies and moods suffer without it.

 Write them a letter and share your pride.

-This is the moment to pour your heart out, to share the love you have felt since you wrapped up your gorgeous baby and brought him home from the hospital.
+This is the moment to pour your heart out, to share the love you have felt since you wrapped up your gorgeous baby and brought her home from the hospital.
 This is the moment to tell her that you have loved her more than you ever believed possible and are bursting with pride as you watch her go.